sunpy/sunpy/docs/dev_guide/tests.rst

 This will ensure that any figures created are checked using the package versions that were used to create the original figure hashes.
 Running this will create a folder, "figure_test_images", within your work folder ("<local clone location>/figure_test_images"), which is ignored by git.
 Inside this folder will be all the images created, as well as a json file with the hashes of the figures created by the test run.
-So if you have created a new figure test, by running the tox command, it will create the figure and the corresponding hash for you to use.
 The current hashes are located within "sunpy/tests/figure_tests_env_py36.json" and this will be where you will need to update old hashes or create new figure entries if anything changes.

 If you are adding a new figure test, you will also need to update this `repository <https://github.com/sunpy/sunpy-figure-tests>`__ that stores the current figure tests, which we use for a visual comparison of figure tests.